Comparative Study of Differentially Private Data Synthesis Methods: Concepts

+All the work above suggests there are many factors that affect the choice of $\epsilon$, including the type of information released to the public, social perception of privacy protection, statistical accuracy of the release data, among others.
+Also, that it remains an open question that warrants more research and further investigation.
+The smaller $\epsilon$ is, the less the privacy loss, but the less accurate the released information.
+Choosing an ``appropriate'' $\epsilon$ is essentially finding a good trade-off between privacy loss and released information accuracy.
+We will provide more discussion regarding the choice of $\epsilon$ in Section \ref{sec:discussion}, reviewing what we have learned from the literature and the simulation/case studies.

-For example, assume $r$ queries are sent to the same data set with a total privacy budget of $\epsilon$.
-The data curator could allocate $\epsilon/r$ privacy budget to each of the $r$ queries per the sequential composition to maintain the privacy budget at $\epsilon$.
-In the setting explored by the parallel composition, no overlapping information is requested by different queries calculated from disjoint subsets of the data set; thus, the privacy cost does not accumulate.
-A typical example of the parallel composition being applied is the release of a histogram, where the counts in different bins of the histogram are based on disjoint subsets of data.
-This results in each bin being perturbed with the full privacy budget $\epsilon$.
+Often is a data set queried for multiple statistics especially when the data is high-dimensional.
+Every time the data set is queried, there is a privacy cost (loss) as information is being asked about the same set of individuals.
+Therefore, the data curator must track all queries and analysis conducted on a data set to ensure the overall privacy spending does not exceed the pre-specified level.
+Say $r$ queries are sent to the same data set with a total privacy budget of $\epsilon$.
+The data curator could allocate $\epsilon/r$ privacy budget to each of the $r$ queries to maintain the total privacy cost at $\epsilon$.
+On the other hand, if each query is sent to a disjoint set of data where each set has no overlapping individuals, then the privacy cost does not accumulate.
+A typical example is the release of a histogram, where the counts in different bins of the histogram are based on disjoint subsets of data, and each bin is perturbed with the full privacy budget $\epsilon$.
+These principles are presented in the sequential composition and parallel composition theorems below. \begin{thm} \textbf{Composition Theorems} \citep{mcsherry2009privacy}: Suppose a differentially private mechanism $\R_j$ provides $\epsilon_j$-DP for $j=1,\ldots,r$. \begin{itemize} \item[a)] \emph{Sequential Composition}: The sequence of $\R_j(\x)$ executed on the same data set $\x$ provides $(\sum_j\epsilon_j)$-DP. \item[b)] \emph{Parallel Composition}: Let $D_j$ be disjoint subsets of the input domain $D$.
+The sequence of $\R_j(\x\cap D_j)$ provides $\max(\epsilon_j)$-DP. \end{itemize} \end{thm}